gitshow-js/gitshow/README.md

-# GitShow - A presentation maker from markdown source files
+# GitShow - Create presentations from Markdown sources

 GitShow provides a simple wrapper that generates a [Reveal.js](https://revealjs.com) presentation from a set of plain markdown files.
 It allows to maintain the presentation sources separately (e.g. in a git repository) and to automatically generate a static reveal.js bundle or a PDF file from them without installing a new copy of reveal.js for each presentation.
 See the [sample presentation](https://github.com/radkovo/gitshow/tree/main/samples/start) for an example of a source presentation.

-This tool is intended for developers who are able to use `reveal.js` alone and need some additional automation.
-It assumes a working knowledge of Markdown, HTML, CSS, JavaScript, and other related technologies.
+GitShow allows to avoid the complexity of Reveal.js by providing a pre-configured (but still configurable) environment where the author can focus on creating mardown files (which can even be done directly on GitHub).
+Knowledge of HTML, CSS, JavaScript, and other related technologies is not required, but very helpful.

 ## Requirements